MrJohz/blog/content/posts/drafts/disposables/index.md

 ### The Disposable Wrapper

 Right now, `Disposable`s are still relatively new, and so it's not unlikely that the library you're working with doesn't support them, opting instead for a `.close()` method or something similar.
 But Javascript is a dynamic language, so it's not too hard to get these tools to behave.
-Here's an example for MongoDB, which at the time of writing does not support `using` or any of the disposable interfaces:
+Here's an example for MongoDB, which at the time of writing does not support `using` or any of the disposable protocols:

 ```typescript
 function createMongoClient(